What are cookies?

 There are four general categories of cookies that are used on websites:

 Performance cookies: These cookies collect information about how visitors use a website, such as the number of visitors browsing the site or a particular section of the site, the pages visitors go to most often, and whether they get error messages from web pages.
 These cookies do not collect information that identifies a specific visitor.
 Rather, the information these cookies collect is aggregated and therefore anonymous.
-The information that we gather through performance cookies is used to improve how the websites work, and to help us evaluate website usage.
+The information that we gather through performance cookies is used to improve how the websites work, to help us evaluate website usage, makes our marketing more relevant, and improves your experience.

 Tools that perform website analytics, such as Google Analytics, use performance cookies to generate reports about a website's traffic and the sources of that traffic.
 They can also be used to recognize you across platforms and devices.
 These tools tell website owners how many visitors came to their website, and whether those visitors came to the website after clicking on a link in a search engine or via another referral source.
 In this way, the website is able to evaluate website traffic as well as the ways to increase website traffic.
 Like virtually all websites, we use performance cookies, including Google Analytics.

-Functional cookies: These cookies allow a website to remember choices made by website visitors (such as user name, language or region) and provide enhanced, more personal features.
+Functional cookies: These cookies enable our website to remember choices made by website visitors (such as user name, language or region) and provide enhanced, more personal features.
+They may be set by us or by third-party providers whose services we have added to our website.
 This allows websites to improve user experience.
 We use functional cookies.

-Targeting or advertising cookies: These cookies are used to deliver online advertisements both on and off websites visited that may be more relevant to visitor interests based on activity from a website being browsed.
+Targeting cookies: These cookies are used to deliver online advertisements both on and off websites visited that may be more relevant to visitor interests based on activity from a website being browsed and based on a profile built of visitor interests.
 They may also be used to limit the number of times visitors see an advertisement and to help measure the effectiveness of advertising campaigns.
 We use targeting cookies.
-We do not serve third party advertisements to you on our websites.
-But, we do allow third parties to place cookies on our websites, and information collected via these cookies is used to provide you with information that may be of interest to you based on your activities on our websites.
+We do not serve third-party advertisements to you on our websites.
+But, we do set targeting cookies on our sites to help us promote Quest’s products and services to you on other sites and platforms.
+We also allow third parties to place cookies on our websites, and information collected via these cookies is used to provide you with information that may be of interest to you based on your activities on our websites.
+These targeting cookies do not directly store personal information (such as names or email addresses), but store unique identifiers that identify to us and our partners a particular visitor’s browser and/or device.
+Please visit our Privacy Preferences Center for more information about the cookies used across our websites and to manage your cookie preferences where available.

 Am I required to accept cookies to use this website?